AnjalySebastianK/login-registration-portal/README.md

 **Session Management**
 - **Secure Sessions**: Flask sessions are used to manage user authentication securely.
-- **Session Expiry**: Sessions can be configured to expire after a set duration to reduce risk of hijacking.
+- **Session Expiry**: Sessions can be configured to expire after a set duration to reduce the risk of hijacking.

 **Environment Variables**
 - **Sensitive Data Isolation**: Secrets like database URIs and secret keys are stored in a `.env` file and loaded using `python-dotenv`.